Murder of Dee Dee Blanchard: Gypsy-Rose Blanchard

-According to Rod Blanchard, by the time Gypsy was three months old, Dee Dee had become convinced that Gypsy had sleep apnea and had begun taking her to the hospital.
-However, repeated overnight stays with a sleep monitor and other tests found no sign of the condition.
-Dee Dee had become convinced that her daughter had a wide range of health issues, which she attributed to an unspecified chromosomal disorder.
-At some point, Dee Dee claimed that Gypsy had muscular dystrophy and made her use a walker.
+According to Rod Blanchard, when Gypsy was three months old, Dee Dee became convinced that the infant had sleep apnea and began taking her to receive medical care.
+Repeated overnight stays with a sleep monitor and other tests found no evidence of the condition.
+Over time, Dee Dee asserted that Gypsy had a wide range of medical issues, which she attributed to an unspecified chromosomal disorder.
+In 2012, Gypsy was diagnosed with 1q21.1 deletion syndrome which can increase the risk of delayed development, intellectual disability, physical abnormalities, and neurological and psychiatric problems.
+Additionally, Gypsy's former pediatrician, Dr. Rob Steel, confirmed in an interview that Gypsy had strabismus as an infant, which required surgery to correct and prevent blindness.